Menopause Symptoms That Aren’t Always Talked About

 How to treat the symptom:

-Anxiety can often be treated via talk therapy with a psychotherapist, medication prescribed by a psychiatrist, mindfulness and mediation, or a combination of all four.
+Anxiety can often be treated via talk therapy with a psychotherapist, medication prescribed by a psychiatrist, mindfulness and mediation, or a combination of all of those techniques.
 Talk to your doctor or a trusted mental health professional to figure out the right path for you.

 What does menopausal incontinence look like?: